svinota/pyroute2/README.make.md

 * pdb -- set `pdb=true` to launch pdb on errors
 * module -- run only specific test module
 * skip -- skip tests by pattern
+* loop -- number of test iterations for each module
+* report -- url to submit reports to (see tests/collector.py)
+* worker -- the worker id

 To run the full test cycle on the project, using a specific python, making html coverage report::